Attack in Kabul kills at least 27 people, wounds dozens

 A NATO source said that the death toll was slightly higher: more than 30 killed, with 42 wounded, 20 of whom were in a serious condition.

-A ministry of interior spokesman said that operations were continuing to secure the area around the attack.
+Afghan defense forces continued to fight gunmen throughout the day, finally securing the area by killing about three gunmen in the late afternoon, according to ministry of interior spokesman Nasrat Rahimi.

-The gathering marked the anniversary of the death of Abdul Ali Mazari, an ethnic Hazara leader who was killed in 1995 after being taken prisoner by the Taliban.
+The gathering had marked the anniversary of the death of Abdul Ali Mazari, an ethnic Hazara leader who was killed in 1995 after being taken prisoner by the Taliban.
 Several people were killed in a similar attack on the same commemoration last year, which Islamic State said was carried out by its militants.

 President Ashraf Ghani tweeted that the attack was “a crime against humanity and against the national unity of Afghanistan”.